Transylvanian Saxon dialect: History and geographic distribution

+Modern era and diaspora
-Before the Romanian Revolution of 1989, most of the Transylvanian Saxons were still living in Transylvania.

-By 1990, the number of Saxons living in Transylvania had decreased dramatically.
-Shortly after the fall of communism, from 1991 to 1994, many Transylvanian Saxons who still remained in Transylvania decided to ultimately emigrate to re-unified Germany, leaving just a minority of approximately 20,000 Transylvanian Saxons in Romania at the round of the 21st century (or less than 1 percent of the entire population of Transylvania).
+Before the Romanian Revolution of 1989, most Transylvanian Saxons were still living in Transylvania.
+By 1990, this population had decreased dramatically.
+Shortly after the fall of Communism, from 1991 to 1994, many Transylvanian Saxons who still remained in Transylvania decided to emigrate to reunified Germany, leaving a minority of approximately 20,000 Romania at the end of the 21st century (less than 1% of the entire population of Transylvania).

+The vast majority of native speakers have emigrated in several waves.
+Most have settled in Germany and Austria, while others have moved to the US, Canada, and other Western European countries, managing to preserve (at least temporarily) their dialect at their ultimate destinations.

-The number of native Transylvanian Saxon speakers today is estimated at approximately 200,000 persons.
-Transylvanian Saxon is also the native dialect of the former President of Romania, Klaus Iohannis, by virtue of the fact that he is a Transylvanian Saxon.
-It is also the native dialect of well known German rock superstar Peter Maffay.
-Additionally, according to the 2011 Romanian census, only 11,400 Transylvanian Saxons were still living in Transylvania at that time.
-The 2021 Romanian census (postponed one year to 2022 because of the COVID-19 pandemic in Romania) reported a smaller overall figure for the German minority in Romania and, most probably, an even fewer number of native Transylvanian Saxon speakers still living in Transylvania.
+According to the 2011 Romanian census, only 11,400 Transylvanian Saxons still lived in Transylvania at that time.
+The 2021 Romanian census (postponed one year to 2022 due to the COVID-19 pandemic in Romania) reported a smaller overall figure for the German minority in Romania, implying that even fewer native Transylvanian Saxon speakers remained in Transylvania.
+The number of native Transylvanian Saxon speakers today is estimated at approximately 200,000.

+Transylvanian Saxon is the native dialect of the former President of Romania, Klaus Iohannis, who is a Transylvanian Saxon.
+It is also the native dialect of well-known German rock musician Peter Maffay.

 Sample text

-Below is a sample text written in the Transylvanian Saxon dialect, entitled 'De Råch' (meaning 'The Revenge'), which is, more specifically, an old traditional ballad/poem (also translated and in comparison with standard German/Hochdeutsch and English):
+Below is a sample text written in the Transylvanian Saxon dialect: an old traditional ballad titled "De Råch" ("The Revenge"), also translated into standard German and English for comparison: